scubbx/convert-bev-address-data-python/readme.md

 * The default coordinate system of the output file is EPSG:3035 (http://spatialreference.org/ref/epsg/etrs89-etrs-laea/), one of the European coordinate systems used by INSPIRE (http://inspire.ec.europa.eu) , by default, but can be specified manually by the -epsg parameter.
 To produce an output in the Austrian Lambert system, the program call would look like this: `python3 convert-addresses.py -epsg 31287` .
 To produce an output in the WGS84 system, the call has to be performed like this: `python3 convert-addresses.py -epsg 4326`

-* To include the GKZ, use the -gkz parameter
+* To include the building positions additional to the address position, use the -buildings parameter

 * To sort the output use the -sort parameter and specify the field to be sorted (e.g. `-sort plz`).
 The field can be one of gemeinde, plz, strasse, nummer, hausname, x, y, gkz.